JianyuanXiao/PSCMC/README.md

 # PSCMC
 The SCMC and PSCMC programming language is designed for multi-platform parallel programming.
 It is a DSL based on the scheme programming language which is a dialect of lisp.
-Currently it support C, OpenMP, CUDA, OpenCL and SWMC backends.
+Currently it support C, OpenMP, CUDA, OpenCL, SWMC, COI, HIP and SYCL backends.
 The document can be accessed through

 https://jianyuanxiao.github.io/scmc.html